afw-org/afw/src/afw_command/afw_command_local.md

 The --conf specified on the afw command allow much of the configuration available to an afw HTTP server.
-If there is not a conf file supplied, a request handler is added for "/" that used the adaptor request handler.
+If there is not a conf file supplied, a request handler is added for "/" that used the adapter request handler.

 The first line of the request must be an HTTP method name followed by a URI.
 The remainder of the first line is ignored for now but for possible future